MP3 Audio Clip (27 min 19 sec) Starts at about 114:01:47.

 114:39:42 Conrad: Yup.

 114:39:44 Bean: Okay; mine's on.
-Vent flag oughta clear.
+(As per the sixth line on the righhand side of Sur-30) Vent flag (P) oughta clear.
 (Reading) "Don helmets and visors."
 Okay; let me get your helmet for you.
 Stay right where you are.
 (Pause) Okay.
 Watch your head.
 (Sound of Pete's helmet clacking) (I'll make sure to) watch the snaps.
 That sounds pretty good.
 (Pause) It's locked.

 114:40:07 Conrad: Get your...
 (Pause)